-Since so much rides on the ACT, students who do not typically suffer from test anxiety may experience it when they take the standardized test.
+Since so much rides on the ACT and SAT, students who do not typically suffer from test anxiety may experience it when they take the standardized test.
 The answer to alleviating test anxiety and seeing more students score college ready is to change how students study, with a focus on improving their retrieval strength.

 As you can see in the scenario above, simple familiarity with a topic doesn’t mean easy retrieval on test day.
 That is why study that includes retrieval practice is much more effective for long-term retention.